 Simon also composes and arranges scores for plays and incidental music.
 His composition work includes The Rivers of China by Alma de Groen for Australian director Jenny Lang Peach.
 He also wrote Wild Alone (The Imprisonment of Oscar Wilde) for Opera Apollo and the vocal arrangement for Baz Luhrmann’s album, Something for Everyone.
 Simon was Musical Director for the first working draft of Baz Luhrmann’s acclaimed movie, Moulin Rouge.

 Simon obtained a Bachelor of Music Degree (Piano) and a Post-Graduate Diploma (Opera) from the Queensland Conservatorium of Music before continuing post-graduate studies at the Royal College of Music, London and in Europe with Norman Del Mar, Gennady Rozhdestvensky, Pierre Boulez, Sir Simon Rattle and James Lockhardt.
 He also trained as a vocal coach with the leading repetiteurs from Covent Garden, English National Opera and Paris Opera.
-Simon was Chorus Master for Chelsea Opera Group and Artistic Director/Conductor of University College Opera, London.
-He subsequently conducted Lakmè for University College Opera.
+Simon was Chorus Master for Chelsea Opera Group and Artistic Director/Conductor of University College Opera, London, for whom he subsequently conducted Lakmé.

-Simon Kenway is managed by Sarah Thomas: email@example.com
+Simon Kenway is managed by Graham Pushee email@example.com

 This biography is for general information purposes only and not for publication.